Auditing Crypto Fair Value: Principal Market and the Hierarchy (2026)

 Sources

-- ASC 820 / IFRS 13 — fair value as the price in the principal (or most advantageous) market; the fair-value hierarchy (Level 1/2/3)
+- ASC 820 (US GAAP) and IFRS 13 — fair value as the price in the principal, or most advantageous, market and the fair-value hierarchy (Level 1/2/3); these are the measurement frameworks the practice aid applies.

 Auditing Crypto: The Existence and Rights Assertions (2026)